-1) How important are the different human-mediated recreational vectors to the spread among watersheds: boat transport, angler movements, swimmers, etc?
+- 1) Using genetic markers, determine the pathway for NZ mudsnail spread in the U.S. - 2) How important are the different human-mediated recreational vectors to the spread among watersheds: boat transport, angler movements, swimmers, etc? - 3) How important are different vectors associated with economic activities: fish aquaculture, fish hatcheries, water use and transport? - 4) Which suspected pathways have had the most prominent role in actual introductions of NZ mudsnails in the U.S.? - a) between watersheds - b) within watersheds

-- 2) How important are different vectors associated with economic activities: fish aquaculture, fish hatcheries, water use and transport? - 3) Which suspected pathways have had the most prominent role in actual introductions of NZ mudsnails in the United States? - a) between watersheds - b) within watersheds - 4) Are NZ mudsnails being distributed by biological supply houses?
+- 5) Are NZ mudsnails being distributed by biological supply houses?
 Could NZ mudsnails be unintentionally distributed with other species?
-Similarly, could NZ mudsnails be distributed through the Internet trade? - 5) For those fish species used in aquaculture which will consume live snails, what is the maximum time period that NZ mudsnails can live within the digestive tract and still pass through as viable organisms? - 6) What are the ranges of natural dispersal rates/distances that have been documented for NZ mudsnails upstream and downstream from initial infestations, and what physical factors affect those rates and distances? - 7) Once NZ mudsnails occur in one tributary of a watershed, what is the likelihood that they will eventually occupy all reaches of the entire watershed that support their habitat needs?
+Similarly, could NZ mudsnails be distributed through the Internet trade? - 6) For those fish species used in aquaculture which will consume live snails, what is the maximum time period that NZ mudsnails can live within the digestive tract and still pass through as viable organisms? - 7) What are the ranges of natural dispersal rates/distances that have been documented for NZ mudsnails upstream and downstream from initial infestations, and what physical factors affect those rates and distances? - 8) Once NZ mudsnails occur in one tributary of a watershed, what is the likelihood that they will eventually occupy all reaches of the entire watershed that support their habitat needs?
+Under what circumstances might such spread not occur?